fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> I've been a Junior Software Developer for 2 years now.
+Should I start looking for a Senior Software Developer position now?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?